IvanZ505/runb-notes/docs/os-design/5-file-systems.md

 	- Organize extents into multi-level tree structure.
 		- Each leaf node: starting block and contiguous size.
 		- Minimize meta-data overhead when have few extents.
+- Fragmentation: Both internal and external are reasonable.
+- Ability to grow file over time: Can grow.
+- Seek cost for sequential accesses: Still good performance.
+- Speed to calculate random accesses: Depends on the size.
+- Wasted space fr metadata: Relatively small overhead

 ## Data Blocks